Kiribati

 Notwithstanding its limited resources, Kiribati has largely had a solid record of financial stability since independence in 1979.
 Governments have adopted a cautious approach to domestic spending combined with a deliberate policy of investing additional funds in Kiribati's sovereign wealth fund, the Revenue Equalisation Reserve Fund (RERF).
 The RERF is used to supplement recurrent revenues and smooth volatility in other income sources, for example seasonal fluctuations in fishing revenue.

 In recent years Kiribati has experienced modest levels of economic growth.
-Revenue from fishing licence fees remain critical to economic stability and the introduction of a new social protection regime has been a major source of economic stimulus.
-Donor-financed infrastructure projects (notably in the water, energy and education sectors) have also boosted growth.
-Steps are being taken to reduce the many hurdles to private sector growth that Kiribati faces, among which are high transportation and communication costs and the increasing impact of climate change.
+Revenues from fishing licence fees remain critical to economic stability and the introduction of a new social protection regime has been a major source of economic stimulus, however escalation of these payments has been paused.
+Donor-financed infrastructure projects (notably in the water, energy and education sectors) have also helped to boost growth.
+Steps are being taken to reduce the many hurdles to private sector growth that Kiribati faces, including high transportation and communication costs and the increasing impact of climate change.

-Trade and investment: Australian merchandise exports to Kiribati in 2017 totalled $24 million.
+Trade and investment: Australian merchandise exports to Kiribati in 2022 totalled $28 million.
 Australian currency is legal tender in Kiribati.
-The ANZ Bank is the majority owner of the Bank of Kiribati which provides central and retail banking services and is the only bank in the country.
+The ANZ Bank is the majority owner of the Bank of Kiribati, which provides central and retail banking services and is the only bank in the country.

 High level visits